Least I Could Do: Issa

 Melissa "Issa" Allie is one of Rayne's few platonic female friends.
 An extremely gorgeous redhead with a voluptuous figure and natural yellow eyes, Issa is the object of Rayne's frequent sexual advances which she continually rejects.
 Despite this, it sometimes seems as though she has a slight subconscious crush on him.
 When she introduced her friends to her farmer-boyfriend, Huck, the crew noted his resemblance to Rayne.
 Despite her attractiveness and continual disgust at some of their antics, Issa still manages to play the voice of reason and fits in with Rayne and the rest of the boys.
 She is not above manipulating her male friends, such as offering to try on underwear at Victoria's Secret for Rayne, in exchange for him accompanying her to the mall.

 Issa has known Rayne since at least his teenage years, offering him advice after the relationship that started his womanizing streak, showing her to be one of Rayne's oldest friends.
 Issa holds the record for holding out against Rayne's advances.
 Rayne got her a job at IDS as a replacement for a staff member on maternity leave, although it remains to be seen if this is a permanent post.
 She and Michael Von Huntington, an IDS employee, are married and have a daughter.

 Mick

 Mick Alfa is an overweight and socially awkward friend of Rayne's, who is often used as a wingman.
 Rayne often enlists Mick in elaborate (and occasionally bizarre) charades to help him get laid.
 Mick is a TV program director, and has had a greater number of steady relationships than Rayne, Noel and John combined.
-Mick has been dating Tamara, a young college co-ed, for two years.
+Mick has been dating Tamara, a young college student, for two years.
 Mick also has a passion for potato chips.
 Recently, it has been revealed that Mick's father was murdered by his mother's lover, after which his mother went to prison and became a lesbian.
 In July 2011 it was revealed that Mick will be marrying Tamara (Tammy) after a six-year relationship.